Why perform cross-sectional examination of circuit boards?

 Cross-section analysis can be conducted at different stages of PCB production.
 It is a conventional test for plated through-hole or via evaluation, as well as the examination of dielectric lamination conditions, inner layer copper thickness and trace width in the laminated board production.
 Cross-section analysis is also a critical test for the assembled PCBAs.
 Only this analysis can check for :

 Ball grid array (BGAs), to see if the solder joints are formed properly

-The amount of solder build-up, through-hole filling, wetting conditions and voids in solder joints
+The amount of solder build-up, through-hole filling, wetting conditions, and voids in solder joints

-Grain coarsening, intermetallic formation and tin whisker growth after thermal cycling
+Grain coarsening, intermetallic formation, and tin whisker growth after thermal cycling

 In particular, cross-section analysis is conducted when a failure occurs.
-Sometimes, the cross-section inspection had been skipped for the parts that passed the thermal cycling test visually; however, Element has found that it is critical to evaluate solder joint conditions, even when parts have passed the cycling tests, as microracks can form in the solder joints that is often undetected in non-destructive evaluations..
+Sometimes, the cross-section inspection had been skipped for the parts that passed the thermal cycling test visually; however, Element has found that it is critical to evaluate solder joint conditions, even when parts have passed the cycling tests, as microracks can form in the solder joints that are often undetected in non-destructive evaluations..
 The post-test cross-sectional analysis provides valuable information, such as how much damage the test has caused on the components and solder joints, and in what forms the damage has taken.
 As a result, the PCB reliability can be assessed more accurately.

 - Cross-sectional analysis reveals deleterious features in PCBs that cannot be discovered by non-destructive visual and x-ray inspection.

 - Cross-sectional analysis reveals deleterious features in PCBs, even when they pass thermal cycling tests.